The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 No matter what type of job you had, it is essential to focus on the specific results of your efforts in order to clearly convey the value you provide for employers.

-Pro Tip: Don’t get hung up on every last job duty; put more emphasis on your most transferrable work experience and skills.
+PRO TIP: Don’t get hung up on every last job duty; put more emphasis on your most transferrable work experience and skills.

-Step #6 – Use numbers and metrics
+6. Use numbers and metrics

 Whenever possible, try to use numbers and metrics to describe your accomplishments.
 These clearly demonstrate the impact your work had on the business.